JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ---

-#### Why It Matters
+#### Potential Value
 - **Improves interpretability** by aligning attribution with the model’s actual output (post-activation), not just internal activations.

-- **Highlights decisive features** rather than noisy sensitivities, making it easier for clinicians or auditors to validate the reasoning.
+- **Highlights decisive features** rather than noisy sensitivities.

-- **Strong HITL value** in expert review settings.
-Boundary-focused saliency supports targeted oversight of lesion delineation quality, particularly when compared and contrasted with raw logit saliency maps for the same input image.
+- **Potential HITL value** in expert review settings when compared and contrasted with proper, raw logit, saliency maps for the same input image.

 ---